-Psalm 1:1 NASB How blessed is the man who does not walk in the counsel of the wicked, Nor stand in the path of sinners, Nor sit in the seat of scoffers!
+Psalm 1:1 KJV Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.

 Here we have the foundation of true happiness.
 This is not happiness dependent on things going our way but is dependent upon obedience to God.
 In verse one we are told what NOT to do and in verse two we are told what to do.
 We will look at the “what not to do” side first.

 - do not ask for advice from the wicked